lvivski/quart/README.md

 get(0)              // return first element found
-size()              // the number of elements in collection each(function)      // iterate over collection, calling callback for every element first()             // new collection containing only the first matched element last()              // new collection containing only the last matched element next()              // next siblings prev()              // previous siblings remove()            // remove element
+size()              // the number of elements in collection each(function)      // iterate over collection, calling callback for every element filter(function)    // reduce the current set of elements to match predicate first()             // new collection containing only the first matched element last()              // new collection containing only the last matched element

+next()              // next siblings prev()              // previous siblings remove()            // remove element parent()            // immediate parent node of each element in collection children()          // immediate children of each element in collection match('selector')   // returns true/false if any element matches the selector not('selector')     // remove elements matching 'selector' from the current collection find('selector')    // find all children/grandchildren that match the given selector

 html()              // get first element's .innerHTML html('<br />')      // set the contents to the element(s)